This post may contain affiliate links, please read my full disclosure policy for more details.

-This Amigurumi bunny crochet rattle is a sweet addition to my crochet bunny lovey blanket and together they make a beautiful gift any baby will love!
-This Sleepy Bunny – free crochet rattle pattern is very simple so it is an ideal project for beginners.
-Plus it is a pretty quick make so you will have it done in no time! 🙂 And if you would like to make the whole set, you can find the free crochet bunny lovey pattern here.
+This crochet baby rattle is a sweet addition to my crochet bunny lovey blanket and together they make a beautiful crochet baby gift your friends and family will love!
+This free crochet bunny rattle pattern is very simple pattern so it is an ideal crochet project for beginners.
+Plus it is a pretty quick make so you will have it done in no time! 🙂

 Skill level: beginner crochet skills and knowledge

-Sleepy Bunny – Free Crochet Rattle Pattern – Materials and Equipment
+Crochet Rattle Free Pattern – Materials and Equipment

-Yarn I used for this Sleepy Bunny – free crochet rattle pattern:
+Yarn I used for this free crochet rattle pattern:

 – Light worsted #3 = DK/8 ply